gabrielml/exercise-java-list/README.md

 *   ```List.clear()```: A method to remove all elements from a list.

 ### 📁 Class Diagram

-This diagram illustrates the relationship between the main classes in the project.
+This diagram illustrates the relationship between the main classes in the exercise.
 ```mermaid
 classDiagram
     DaysOfWeekManager --o DaysOfWeekManagerTest : tests >